 - Images of London from the collections at London Metropolitan Archives and Guildhall Art Gallery, Collage The London Picture Archive

-Metropolitan Science Research Project, Places, Objects and Cultures of Practice and Knowledge in London, 1600-1800
+Developed in collaboration with the Metropolitan Science Research Project, University of Kent, Places, Objects and Cultures of Practice and Knowledge in London, 1600-1800